 Food and supply drives

 Providing for the nourishment and daily needs of our children and adult residents can be an expensive task.
 Churches help us by supporting one of our annual food drives, which cover most of Florida and Alabama.
 We provide you with a list of needed non-perishable foods and other supplies.
 On a designated day, our truck comes to your church to pick up what your members have contributed.
-For more information and dates for upcoming food drives in your area, visit this page.

 Schedule a presentation at your church